-Removal.
-Both the DGCL and Youbet's by-laws provide that a director may be removed with or without cause by the affirmative vote of holders of a majority of the shares then entitled to vote at an election of directors.
+Vacancies.
+Youbet's by-laws provide that vacancies and newly created directorships are filled by a majority of the remaining directors then in be removed with or without cause by the affirmative vote of holders of a majority of the shares then entitled to vote at an election of directors.